cjohnson74/C_Sharp-Tournament-Tracker/README.md

 ## Should this system contact users about upcoming games?
 Yes, the system should email users that they are due to play in a round as well as who they are scheduled to play.

+## Is each player on their own or can teams use this tournament tracker?
+The tournament tracker should be able to handle the addition of other memebers.
+All members should be treated as equals in that they all get tournament emails.
+Teams should also be able to name their team.